cwells/franz/README.md

 `./franz` will accept a filename containing Franz source on the command line or start a simple REPL if no file is provided.

-Here's an implementation of a Fibnacci sequence.
+Here's an implementation of a Fibonacci sequence.
 This is an inefficient but pretty algorithm.

 ```
 $ ./franz